Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Naive Estimators

-\eDefinition \bRemark We again emphasize that $\Y^a_\s$ is $\iid$ only if $\s \in \T$, the set of states for the true model.
-In general, since we do not necessarily know if any of $\nsb$ are close to their stationary frequencies, there is no obvious reason why $\hat{\theta}_{\s}(b|a)$ shall reflect $\tilde{\theta}_{\s}(b|a)$. \eRemark \\
+\bRemark Note that $\Y_\s$ is $\iid$ only if $\s \in \T$, the set of states for the true model.
+In general, since we do not necessarily know if any of $\nsa$ reflect the stationary frequencies, there is no obvious reason why $\hat{q}(a|\s)$ shall reflect $\tilde{q}(a|\s)$. \eRemark \\

 Since the process could be slow mixing, not all parameters are going to be accurate.
 Rather, there will be a set of good states in which we can do estimation properly.